 This is Week #6 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food & Wine Annual Cookbook 2010.

 Although I do adore chocolate, there are a handful of foods I place before it on my Foods I Love list.
 I rarely crave chocolate, but if it is set before me I will not turn it down.
 There are only a few chocolatey treats that make my stomach rumble just by thinking about them.
 Chocolate caramel brownies are one, Twix bars are another, but that is basically it.
 So when I set out to make this recipe, I thought, Eh, I'll be able to resist them, no problem!